gcruzgar/trdiff/README.md

 ### Things to try:

 - Linear regression using Biber dimensions (predicting words per day):
-  + UN texts  [work started]
+  + UN texts
-  + WTO texts [work started]
+  + WTO texts
-- Prediction of MT errors and it's relation to text difficulty - domain adaptation [work started]
+- Prediction of MT errors and it's relation to text difficulty - domain adaptation
+  + Predict TER using Biber dimensions
+  + Predict TER using XLM pretraining
-  + Build model and test on UN data to predict words per day
+  + Build models and test on timed UN data to predict words per day
 - Test QEBrain - MT errors without reference
 - Semi-supervised approaches and NN: [Relatively new field - can learn basic NN and try some of these]
   + Curriculum learning - X. Zuang et al. 2018, "An Empirical Exploration of Curriculum Learning for Neural Machine Translation"